SimplyJustDanny/resume-code/Project2&3-PacMan/readme.md

 daniel.febles1@upr.edu
 [REDACTED EMAIL]

-All of the features from Project 2 are fully functional, and most of Project 3's features as well (excluding GPS, which only works half the time).
+All of the features from Project 2 are fully functional, and most of Project 3's features as well.

 ### Rank properties: